Kärcher Industrial vacuum IVR-L 100/40 Sc

 Industrial vacuum IVR-L 100/40 Sc

-IVR-L 100/40 mobile liquid and swarf vacuum suitable for a wide range of applications.
-Reliably and safely vacuums up oils, cooling emulsions and fine and coarse (metal) swarf.
+IVR-L 100/40 Sc mobile liquid and swarf vacuum, ideal for a wide range of applications.
+Reliably and safely vacuums oils, coolant emulsions and fine and coarse (metal) shavings.

 Features and benefits